 Taylour switched to midget car and big circuit car racing for a number of years, an interesting and successful period that is scarcely mentioned.

 In 1947, Taylour tried to get back into speedway, with south London track New Cross and their East End rivals West Ham showing some interest in her.
 But the ACU refused to lift its ban.
-The author also mentions that she went to New Cross on a Thursday evening -
+The author also mentions that she went to New Cross on a Thursday evening - which may explain her lack of success.
+New Cross’ race night was on a Wednesday - it was Wembley who raced on Thursdays.

 And while on New Cross, there’s a mention of 1946 Rangers’ rider Phil ‘King of Crash’ Bishop, who Belton suggests finished his track career at West Ham.
 In fact, it was at Southampton in 1949 and early 1950.